Bondage Rope Tying 101

 Selecting the Right Rope

-For most people, natural fiber rope such as jute or hemp rope works well for bondage.
+For most people, natural fiber rope such as jute or hemp works well for bondage.
 These ropes have some give, which makes them more comfortable for the person being tied.

 Synthetic ropes can also work but may be less comfortable.
 The rope should be at least 6 millimeters in diameter so it does not cut into the skin.